Book of Daniel: Meaning, symbolism, and chronology

+Canonicity

+Elements in Second-Temple Judaism apparently doubted the canonicity of the Book of Daniel.

+The work did not classify as a prophetic book in this milieu.

 Influence

-The concepts of immortality and resurrection, with rewards for the righteous and punishment for the wicked, have roots much deeper than Daniel, but the first clear statement is found in the final chapter of that book: "Many of those who sleep in the dust of the earth shall awake, some to everlasting life, and some to everlasting shame and contempt."
+The concepts of immortality and resurrection, with rewards for the righteous and punishment for the wicked, have roots much deeper than the Book of Daniel, but the earliest clear Biblical statement on these matters appears in the final chapter of that book: "Many of those who sleep in the dust of the earth shall awake, some to everlasting life, and some to everlasting shame and contempt."

 According to Daniel R. Schwartz, without the claim of the resurrection of Jesus, Christianity would have disappeared like the movements following other charismatic Jewish figures of the 1st century.

+Porphyry of Tyre in his work Against the Christians, is recognized as the earliest source around the 3rd century AD to claim that Daniel was a much later work from a Jewish individual writing during the times of Antiochus.
+Porphyry's views are considered to be inline with scholarly agreement that Chapters 7-12 of Daniel were written during the Maccabean conflict.